Let’s face it, filming a wedding can be really stressful.

 During the ceremony, two cameras, one on one side facing the bride, one on the other side facing the groom, a couple, and the 85, are those that I use.

-Now with the 85, you have to stand a little closer than if you’re using the 70 to 200.
+Now, with the 85, you must stand slightly closer than using the 70 to 200.

 But usually, you’re around the level with the first or second row of the seats, off to the side, so you’re not in anyone’s view.

-This is an F 1.8, so really great in low light.
+This is an F 1.8, so great in low light.

-This also means the actual part of your image that’s in focus is a little bit bigger, so you don’t have a hard time if you’re specifically trying to get that eye or something like that.
+This also means the part of your image that’s in focus is a little bit bigger, so you don’t have a hard time if you’re specifically trying things like that.

-The 85 is actually a tremendous focal length as well, for if you’re shooting the bride or the groom, you can flip to the family and water guests and get some nice reaction shots.
+The 85 is also a tremendous focal length, for if you’re shooting the bride or groom, you can flip to the family and water guests and get some nice reaction shots.

-And just let them do their thing gets really nice video of them interacting with each other, kissing, walking down the road spinning around.
+And just letting them do their thing gets a nice video of them interacting, kissing, walking down the road, spinning around.

-With a static angle, this is a really nice lens for that.
+With a static angle, this is an excellent lens for that.

-With the bokeh on this, the separation in the background there if you are using a one F 1.8 even F2, F4 it’s still perfect depending on how close you are just a really nice cinematic image with the 85.
+With the bokeh on this, the separation in the background there if you are using a one F 1.8, even F2, F4 it is still perfect depending on how close you are.
+It’s just a nice cinematic image with the 85.

-The 85 is actually really good as well.
-When it comes to speeches in the evenings, some environments for receptions, often quite dark, sometimes you’ll have an excellent DJ with a perfect lighting setup, or the venue has an ideal lighting setup.
+When it comes to speeches in the evenings, some environments for receptions are often quite dark; sometimes, you’ll have an excellent DJ with a perfect lighting setup, or the venue has an ideal lighting setup.

 You don’t have any issues with low light; for the most part, in most situations, you don’t have that, and receptions can be quite dimly lit.

-You can get the speeches, the background disappears to nothing, and you’re good.
+You can get the speeches, the background disappears, and you’re good.

-My favorite lens, I’m going to tell you why you might want to consider this as your next lens if you don’t already own it.
+My favorite lens: I will tell you why you might want to consider this as your next lens if you don’t already own it.

-First up, his focal length, 85 perfect lengths for filming weddings, for portraits, anything that involves people, is a really nice length for the 85.
+First, his focal length, 85, perfect for filming weddings, portraits, and anything involving people, is lovely for 85.

 You don’t have to get in close.
-You stand back, get a really nice field of view.
+You stand back and get an excellent field of view.

-And remember 85 with clear image zoom on a Sony that comes like a 174, if you’re using a crop lens, it’s like 250 miles, that’s really zoomed in.
+And remember 85 with clear image zoom on a Sony that comes like a 174; if you’re using a crop lens, it’s like 250 miles, that’s zoomed in.

 The autofocus is crazy quick, and the Sony native lens, so the autofocus will always be good on this.